Carson Lodge No. 1

 The Freemasons of Carson City, Nevada

 Carson Lodge # 1 is the home of Carson City F & AM (Free & Accepted Masons) Freemasons.

-The Lodge hosts meetings for Freemasons, Royal Arch Chapter, Cryptic Masons Council, Knights Templar Commandry, Eastern Star, young men's DeMolay, young ladies Rainbow Girls, and many other organizations.
+The Lodge hosts meetings for Freemasons, Royal Arch Chapter, Cryptic Masons Council, Knights Templar Commandry, Eastern Star, young ladies Rainbow Girls, and many other organizations.

 Freemasonry is a fraternal organization, with a membership of about 1.4 million in the United States alone.
 Freemasonry exists in many different countries and in a variety of forms - with over 4 million Freemasons worldwide.
-One of the chief guiding principles of Freemasonry is a shared moral center, and joining requires a declaration of a belief in a Supreme Being or God (based on your religion).
+One of the chief guiding principles of Freemasonry is a shared moral center where all men are brothers.
+Joining requires a declaration of a belief in a Supreme Being or God (based on your religion).

 Freemasons do not solicit for membership to their fraternal organization.
-If you are interested in becoming a Freemason and joining the fraternity, you must ask a Freemason, request a petition, and submit it to the Lodge to join. (thus the saying - "To be one, ask one." or 2B1 Ask1)
+If you are interested in becoming a Freemason and joining the fraternity, you must ask a Freemason, request a petition, and submit it to the Lodge for review. (thus the saying - "To be one, ask one." or 2B1 Ask 1)

 We have another catch phrase - "Making good men better."
 So, like the Marines, we are looking for a "few good men" to make them "better men".
 If you believe you are one of the "few good men" and are looking for mental and spiritual growth, as well as, an opportunity to be of service to others, we encourage you to contact us and start the process of becoming a Freemason.
 Our moral philosophy, and what we stand for is on the "About us" page (please feel free to check it out).
 Our role in society and our qualifications to join are found on left hand side of the same page.